Miami

 Comprehensive Retrofit Strategies

-While we could not confirm if Miami has a comprehensive retrofit policy, the city has retrocommissioned most of its top energy users.
+While we could not confirm if Miami has a comprehensive retrofit strategy, the city has retrocommissioned most of its top energy users.
+Otherwise, the city meets monthly to review electricity bills for municipal buildings.